rvintware/travel-extension/README.md

 ### 🗺️ Trip Planning
 - **Day-by-Day Organization**: Plan your trips with daily itineraries
-- **Time Estimates**: See how long each location takes with comfort levels
 - **Flexible Management**: Move locations between days, add from library, remove vs delete
 - **Active Trip System**: Set a default trip for quick saves